 The mandatory coverages affected by the Auto Insurance Reform Act of 1993 are 1) no-fault, 2) bodily injury (“BI”), and 3) uninsured/underinsured motorist (“UM”) coverage.

-2. Bodily Injury (“BI”) or liability coverage minimum requirement will remain at the low level of $20,000 per person and $40,000 per accident no matter how many people are injured in one car accident.
+2. Bodily Injury (“BI”) or liability coverage minimum requirement will remain at the low level of $20,000 per person and $40,000 per accident no matter how many people are injured in a one-car accident.
 BI coverage serves two purposes: First, it protects your personal assets up to the stated amount from claims made by someone who you injure.
 Second, and closely related to the first reason, it provides you with limited funds to pay the claim of the person who you injure.

 BI coverage can be purchased in various amounts as either split limits (per person/per car accident) or combined single limits (one limit for one victim or all victims plus property damage) depending on the insurance company.
 The limits commonly available in Connecticut range from a minimum of $20,000/$40,000 to common increments of higher limits such as $100,000/$300,000; $250,000/$500,000; $300,000 single limit and $500,000 single limit.
 Additional bodily injury coverage should be and is frequently purchased as umbrella coverage in increments of $1 million.
 Anyone who owns their own home or condominium should have umbrella coverage.
-BI coverage provides an injured person compensation for various elements of damages including but not limited to past and future medical bills, lost wages, loss of earning capacity, permanent disability, scarring and disfigurement and pain and suffering.
+BI coverage provides an injured person compensation for various elements of damages including but not limited to past and future medical bills, lost wages, loss of earning capacity, permanent disability, scarring and disfigurement and pain, and suffering.

 3. Uninsured/Underinsured Motorist Coverage is the most important coverage you can buy because it protects you and your family from damages caused by someone else in the event the at-fault party has no insurance or not enough insurance to pay your damages.